Pratham-Yadav25/EE200-Q3/README.md

 ## Project Overview

-This project implements a Shazam-style audio fingerprinting system for song identification.
+This project implements a **Shazam-style Audio Fingerprinting System** for automatic song identification.
+The system extracts unique fingerprints from audio signals using spectrogram analysis and landmark hashing, then matches them against a pre-built fingerprint database.

-The system uses:

-* Short-Time Fourier Transform (STFT)
-* Spectrogram analysis
-* Constellation-map peak extraction
-* Hash-based audio fingerprinting
-* Database matching using landmark hashes

-A Streamlit web application is provided for interactive song recognition.
+The implementation demonstrates concepts from **Signals and Systems**, including time-frequency analysis, spectral peak detection, and pattern matching.

 ---